jaminthorns/vscode-gitterm/ideas.md

   that don't have a definite pattern.
 A downside is that the candidate collection must be kept up-to-date, which adds complexity.
 If parsing (with or without validation) is not an option, then this is the only remaining option.

+## Shell Integration

+Wrap the `git` command in the user's shell using a function.
+This wrapper would send the arguments of the executed command to GitTerm, which would allow GitTerm to contextualize a terminal so that better link actions can be provided.